VCCRI/VPOT/README.md

        <file of input VCF files> format (one sample per line):
           location of VCF file<tab>sample id
           eg: test_input/data/sample1.vcf	S01
+## see TUTORIAL in the test_data directory for test examples of each function and also test files.

 ## SETTING UP THE VPOT PARAMETER FILE FOR OPTION PRIORITY

 #### 1. Setting up PF population filter in parameter file